 Note 1: A passing grade will not be given unless ALL REQUIREMENTS of the course are completed.

 Note 2: In order to be fair to everyone, NO GRADE NEGOTIATION !!!

-"A" GRADES INDICATE "OUTSTANDING" ACHIEVEMENT
+The Meaning of Grades Earned in This Class "A" GRADES INDICATE "OUTSTANDING" ACHIEVEMENT